Cwantic/Documentation/Design/index.md

 ![Image](../Images/ViewTool9.jpg) shows/hides the inner pipes

-This last tool is usefull to see the piping elements inside others :
+This last tool is useful to see the piping elements inside others :

 ![Image](../Images/Inner1.jpg)